tioui/Eiffel_Game2/README.md

 eiffel_game_lib
 ===============

-Please note: The version Eiffel Game Library v2.0 is not entirely functionnal at the moment.
+Please note: The Eiffel Game Library v2.0 is not entirely functionnal at the moment.
 The Howto below is not accurate.

 A Game library for ISE Eiffel.